chamons/VinylCutter/docs/dev.md

 ## Developer Notes

-VinylCutter is a .NET console application written in C# which converts C# definitions to C# generated code.
+VinylCutter is a .NET console application written in C# which converts C# definitions to C# generated code

+It is packaged as a .NET Core global tool, which allows it to be installed via nuget.

 It is powered by [roslyn](https://github.com/dotnet/roslyn) under the hood.

 ## Building